Skip to content

 2. Many stops a day: pool, pest, cleaning, landscaping, property maintenance

 For a route, the setup is about capturing each stop as it happens and tagging it to the customer or job, so the day reads as a list of real stops instead of one blur from clock-in to clock-out.
-That turns into two things you did not have before: an honest per-stop time you can price against, and a record of which addresses actually got serviced.
+That turns into two things you didn't have before: an honest per-stop time you can price against, and a record of which addresses actually got serviced.
 A schedule keeps the day structured, and the clock-in ties to it.

 app.getclox.com/schedule